johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-03-bicep-user-defined-types-and-bash-single-item-arrays/index.md

 authors: johnnyreilly
 tags: [Bicep]
 image: ./title-image.png
-description: 'The error "Expected a value of type \'Array\', but received a value of type \'String\'", presents when wrestling with the AZ CLI, Bash single item arrays and Bicep.'
+description: The error "Expected a value of type \'Array\', but received a value of type \'String\'", presents when wrestling with the AZ CLI, Bash single item arrays and Bicep.
 hide_table_of_contents: false
 ---